indifferentbroccoli/conan-exiles-enhanced-server-docker/README.md

 A Docker container for running a Conan Exiles Enhanced dedicated server using DepotDownloader.

-Conan Exiles Enhanced is the Unreal Engine 5 upgrade of Conan Exiles, featuring Lumen Global Illumination, Nanite Geometry, Virtual Shadow Maps, and a native Linux dedicated server binary.
+Conan Exiles Enhanced is the Unreal Engine 5 upgrade of Conan Exiles, with stunning visuals and improved performance.

 ## Server Requirements